dgoldman0/Emergency-Response/README.md

 # Emergency-Response

- A Platform for Supporting First Responders and Disaster Relief
+A Platform for Supporting First Responders and Disaster Relief: Part of [The World Builder Initiative](https://worldbuilder.fun/projects.php).

 Emergency services and disaster relief are one of the most important activities in the world.
 Humanity is under constant threat from nature, and from itself.
 There is always a need for poeple who can quickly respond to provide aid to those who need it.
 Unfortunately, much of these services are provided by volunteers, and even paid workers often receive very little.
 According to [Forbes](https://www.forbes.com/sites/jeffkauflin/2017/10/18/the-25-most-underpaid-jobs-in-america/#3f5f716b260f), Emergency Medical Technician is one of the most underpaid of all jobs, with a median salary of just $27,636 a year.